For additional resources, sample letters to public spaces/schools, and actions to help eliminate quats from products and public spaces, CLICK HERE!

 The widespread use of quats is of concern as they enter our environment.
 In recent years, detection of microbes that are resistant to quats are becoming increasingly more common.
 There is increasing concern over the potential ineffectiveness of quats to disinfect in the livestock industry particularly due to quat resistance.
 In addition, microbes that are resistant to quats have been shown commonly to be resistant to other antibiotics as well, compounding the global problem of antimicrobial resistance.

-How do you know a quat what you see one on a label?
+How do you know a quat when you see one on a label?

 Quaternary ammonium compounds are a class of chemicals that have numerous names and synonyms.
 Commonly found quats in household products may be listed as: